billbearhunter/new_ViRheometry/README.md

 **Virtual Rheometry via MPM Simulation** — Estimates Herschel-Bulkley rheological parameters (η, n, σ_y) from real dam-break flow experiments using CMA-ES optimization with a Mixture-of-Experts surrogate model.

+> **Important:** Several scripts use relative imports and **must be run from their own subdirectory**.
+Every example below includes the required `cd` command — copy and run the whole block.

 ---

 ## Table of Contents